5th IBDH Annual Symposium

 Dr. Anita Afzali is an Associate Professor of Clinical Medicine and a Gastroenterologist that specializes in Inflammatory Bowel Disease (IBD) at The Ohio State University Wexner Medical Center.
-She is the Director of Operations for the Division of Gastroenterology, Hepatology and Nutrition, as well as the Medical Director of the OSU Inflammatory Bowel Disease Center.
+She is the Director of Operations for the Division of Gastroenterology, Hepatology, and Nutrition, as well as the Medical Director of the OSU Inflammatory Bowel Disease Center.
 She holds the Abercrombie & Fitch Endowed Chair in Inflammatory Bowel Disease.
-She received her medical degree and then completed Internal Medicine residency and Gastroenterology fellowship at the University of Washington in Seattle, WA.
+She received her medical degree and then completed an Internal Medicine residency and Gastroenterology fellowship at the University of Washington in Seattle, WA.
 While in fellowship, Dr. Afzali worked in outcomes research and epidemiology, and also graduated with a Master’s in Public Health.
 Her sub-specialty training includes a one-year advanced IBD fellowship at the University of Washington, prior to becoming faculty.
 While practicing at the University of Washington – Harborview Medical Center, Dr. Afzali served as the Director of the IBD Program and Associate Medical Director of Gastroenterology Clinics.
-Her research interests include clinical outcomes and association of bowel and joint disease, influence of the metabolic syndrome and impact of race/ethnicity in IBD, as well as pharmacoeconomics, pediatric-to-adult transition, and women of childbearing age with IBD.
+Her research interests include clinical outcomes and association of bowel and joint disease, the influence of the metabolic syndrome and impact of race/ethnicity in IBD, as well as pharmacoeconomics, pediatric-to-adult transition, and women of childbearing age with IBD.
 She is also extensively involved in IBD clinical trials for investigational therapies.
-She has extensive peer-reviewed publications, an invited lecturer on national and international programs, and serves on several international advisory boards and committees including Co-Chair of the Crohn’s & Colitis National Professional Education Committee and Member of the ACG Minority Affairs and Cultural Diversity committee.
+She has extensive peer-reviewed publications, an invited lecturer on national and international programs, and serves on several international advisory boards and committees including Co-Chair of the Crohn’s & Colitis National Professional Education Committee and Member of the ACG Minority Affairs and Cultural Diversity Committee.

 MD, MSCE is an Associate Professor of Medicine